prose11/RPIPs/RPIPs/RPIP-1.md

 ## What belongs in a successful RPIP?

-An RPIP must must be a clear and complete description of the proposed enhancement.
+An RPIP must be a clear and complete description of the proposed enhancement.
 The enhancement must represent a net improvement.
 The proposed implementation, if applicable, must not complicate the protocol unduly.

 ## RPIP Formats and Templates